tldr-pages/tldr/pages/common/rip.md

 `rip --unbury`

-- Put back every file and directory that is listed by `rip -s`:
+- Put back every file and directory that is listed by `rip --seance`:

 `rip --seance --unbury`